rylincoln/developer.fulcrumapp.com/_expression-examples/comparing-values.md

 var firstField = $field_one;
 var secondField = $field_two;

-// Create a function that looks at two or more variable and compares their results.
+// Create a function that looks at two or more variables and compares their results.
 // If choice 1 is equal to 'this value' and choice 2 is equal to 'this value' than return 'this value' function compare (choice1, choice2) {
   if (choice1 === 'A value' && choice2 === 'A value') {